RenCloud/InformatiCup2017/source/index.rst

 We decided to divide the project into three main modules.
 Every module has its specific task.
 The :ref:`first module <first-label>` handles the user input and manages the data download and was also used to download our datasets.
 The :ref:`second module <second-label>` extracts the information out of the raw data.
-The :ref:`third modul <third_label>` uses it to train the model und hands the results back to the userinterface.
+The :ref:`third module <third_label>` uses it to train the model und hands the results back to the userinterface.

 The documentation is divided into these three modules.
 Each Section explains one section.